2 An Overview of ReactisA model-based design environment involving Reactis, Simulink and Stateflow is

 inputs could be generated randomly; however, this approach yields tests with

-poor coverage.
-Reactis Tester employs a novel approach called guided simulation to generate
+Reactis Tester employs a patented technique called guided simulation to generate

 quality input data automatically.
 The idea behind this approach is to use